Skip to main content

 Fellowships, Gifts, and Supported Research

-The Seminary to Early Ministry Study · July 2018 - June 2023 Principle Investigator · The Duke Endowment · $2,100,000.00 The Seminary to Ministry (SEM) study is a prospective, longitudinal cohort study of Duke Divinity School students that is being conducted by the Duke Clergy Health Initiative (CHI).
+The Seminary to Early Ministry Study · July 2018 - June 2023 Principle Investigator · Awarded by: The Duke Endowment · $2,100,000.00 The Seminary to Ministry (SEM) study is a prospective, longitudinal cohort study of Duke Divinity School students that is being conducted by the Duke Clergy Health Initiative (CHI).
 Approximately 400 students from three entering (2019, 2020, 2022) classes at Duke Divinity School will be followed through divinity school and into at least the first several years of ministry.
 The study will consist of annual surveys with all students, in-depth qualitative interviews with 36 students, and the collection of other relevant data.
 The goal of the study is to understand how health and health behaviors change over time, how a sense of call develops, the (dis)connect between coursework and later career experiences, how career expectations change over time, and how theological convictions develop.

-Statewide Panel Survey of United Methodist Clergy · July 2018 - June 2023 Investigator · The Duke Endowment · $1,250,000.00 Since 2008, the Duke Clergy Health Initiative has conducted a statewide survey of United Methodist clergy in North Carolina.
+Statewide Panel Survey of United Methodist Clergy · July 2018 - June 2023 Investigator · Awarded by: The Duke Endowment · $1,250,000.00 Since 2008, the Duke Clergy Health Initiative has conducted a statewide survey of United Methodist clergy in North Carolina.
 This grant funds two additional waves of this survey (in 2019 and 2021).

-The Selah Stress Intervention Study · June 2018 - June 2022 Investigator · The Duke Endowment · $2,075,000.00 The purpose of this grant is to pilot several promising stress interventions with clergy.
+The Selah Stress Intervention Study · June 2018 - June 2022 Investigator · Awarded by: The Duke Endowment · $2,075,000.00 The purpose of this grant is to pilot several promising stress interventions with clergy.
 The most promising interventions will be brought to a full waitlist-controlled trial.
 We are using both survey and biomarkers (HRV) to measure changes in stress response.
 The pilot project is evaluating four interventions (centering prayer, daily examen, mindfulness-based stress reduction, and stress innoculation training) with approximately 120 clergy.
 The full trial will enroll approximately 300 people in the most promising of the pilot interventions.

 External Relationships